-Massaman curry is believed to originated with Muslim traders in Thailand mixing elements of their own culture and local ingredients.
+Massaman curry is believed to originate with Muslim traders in Thailand mixing elements of their own culture and local ingredients.
 In fact, the name is thought to derive from Muslim and to this day it is mostly made with chicken and beef but not pork which is forbidden in Islamic dietary laws. .
 It is a rather special mix of the typical flavours you will find in Thai food, chilli, garlic, coriander, and shrimp paste alongside cinnamon, cloves, star anise, bay leaves, nutmeg and mace among other ingredients.

 You can buy very good curry pastes from specialist Asian suppliers, good delis and larger supermarkets but you can make your own awesome version and store it in the freezer.
 Nothing beats toasting your own spices to release incredible flavour.